powsybl/powsybl-optimizer/divergence-analyser/README.md

 The tool relies on an AMPL-implemented Mixed Integer Non-Linear Program (MINLP), which is solved using the Knitro solver.
 This MINLP applies penalties to power network parameters by solving corresponding load flow equations.
-It provides users with the calculated penalties and indicators, facilitating the identification of these inconsistencies.
+It provides users with the calculated penalties and indicators, facilitating the identification of the inconsistencies in power network parameters.

 The capabilities and limitations of the tool are outlined in the document [INCOMING].